Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns cell formatting as compact A1Range→format pairs with run-length encoding, and distinguishes from sibling tool sheets_get_full_sheet_snapshot by specifying it is for formatting-only needs.
+The description clearly states the tool returns cell formatting as compact A1Range→format pairs, using run-length encoding.
+It distinguishes from sibling tools by recommending it over sheets_get_full_sheet_snapshot for formatting-only needs and lists supported fields.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.